25th Bangladesh National Film Awards

-The 25th Bangladesh National Film Awards, presented by Ministry of Information, Bangladesh to felicitate the best of Bangladeshi Cinema released in the year 2000.
+The 25th Bangladesh National Film Awards were presented by the Ministry of Information, Bangladesh, to felicitate the best of Bangladeshi cinema released in the year 2000.
 The National Film Awards are the only film awards given by the government itself.
 Every year, a national panel appointed by the government selects the winning entry, and the award ceremony is held in Dhaka.
-The ceremony took place at Osmany Memorial Hall, Dhaka and awards were distributed by former Prime Minister Khaleda Zia.
-Additionally, Information Minister Tariqul Islam attended the function as the special guest at that evening.
+The ceremony took place at Osmany Memorial Hall, Dhaka, and awards were distributed by Prime Minister Khaleda Zia.
+Additionally, Information Minister Tariqul Islam attended the function as the special guest that evening.